Serve this protein-packed dish of soba noodles, salmon, and edamame in a sweet and sour dressing for a simple, satisfying dinner or quick lunch.

 Before going on vacation, I check every corner of my refrigerator the way that others check to be sure all their doors are locked.
 I like to do a clean sweep, tossing or freezing anything that won’t last through our return.
 No matter how chaotic the rest of our lives are as we close the door and head to the airport, it’s that clean refrigerator that signals to me I can leave it all behind.

 Some of the best dinners come together thanks to a refusal to go to the store and a desire to render the fridge clean and bare.
-This soba noodle bowl is such a meal.
+Salmon and Edamame Soba Noodles is such a meal.
 It’s made special by pantry staples – soba noodles and a simple, tart miso vinaigrette, but the addition of vegetables and a protein make it a complete (and pleasing) dinner.
 I loved this combination, particularly as leftovers in my lunch – it’s brimming with protein and the flavors just get better in the fridge.

 The countdown begins.
 The beach is waiting.
 In 48 hours, there will be no difference between myself and all those tourists.
 I’m reclaiming this place and every bit of its beauty.